 If you like bizarre food, take a break from popular Korean desserts, and check the insect-based menus in Cambodia!

 If you want to make it a thematic day, on the top of the same shopping center there is a Ddo-Ong Café (or Ttongkape), a cafeteria obsessed with pooping.
-This is a feces-celebrating place where you can try spaghetti with tomato and beef or rose latte served in a miniature version of a toilet.
+This is a feces-celebrating place where you can try spaghetti with tomato and beef or a rose latte served in a miniature version of a toilet.
 I tried the pasta which was not impressive, but I assume if you are there just for a laugh, it may fulfill your “hunger”.

 Address: Insadong Ssamziegil, Insadonggil, Jongno-gu

-Closest metro station: Jongno 3-ga station, Exit 5
+Closest metro station: Jongno 3-ga Station, Exit 5

 Working hours: 10:30-20:30

 Unas is another Seoul dessert café in the Gangnam district that attracts with its Instagram-worthy creations.